NVIDIA/aistore/cluster/README.md

 )
 ```

-**NOTE**
+## A note on connection establishment and termination

-For each of the invidual transport streams in a bundle, constructing a stream (`transport.Stream`) does not necessarily entail establishing TCP connection.
-Actual connection establishment is delayed until the very first object gets posted for sending.
-The underlying HTTP/TCP session will also terminate after a (configurable) period of inactivity, only to be re-established when (and if) the traffic picks up again.
+>> For each of the invidual transport streams in a bundle, constructing a stream (`transport.Stream`) does not necessarily entail establishing TCP connection.
+Actual connection establishment is delayed until arrival (via `Send` or `SendV`) of the very first object.

+>> The underlying HTTP/TCP session will also terminate after a (configurable) period of inactivity, only to be re-established when (and if) the traffic picks up again.

+## API

 The two main API methods are `Send` and `SendV`: